 In this guide I want to introduce you to the joys of running!

 3 Basic Rules Before You Start Running

 Running is very simple, and you don’t need any special skills or athletic ability to get a lot from it.
 But, if you are a non-runner, it’s important you don’t make too many mistakes early on or you might put yourself off running forever.
 You might even hurt yourself.
 Here are three basic rules every new runner needs to follow.

 1. Take it slow

 Running too fast when you aren’t used to it will leave you very tired and out of breath.
-If you run too fast, you’ll soon have to stop.
+If you run too fast, you’ll soon have to stop (that’s why I started slow, my running story here).
 For that reason, it’s very important that you set your own pace – what I call comfortable pace.

 A comfortable pace is just like it sounds.
 You’ll be slightly out of breath and you’ll feel warm, but you should be able to keep going for quite a long time.
 You can run faster as you get fitter, but you should always feel comfortable.

 The 10% rule stops you from running too far, too soon.
 If you increase the distance that you run too soon, you’ll end up sore and tired, and possibly injured.
 Running is quite stressful to your joints so it’s important that you increase that stress gradually.
 This is best done by applying the 10% rule to your workouts, which has two parts.